Ganesh-Balaji-Radhakrishnan/Ganesh-Balaji-Radhakrishnan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I am Ganesh Balaji from Sweden, I am a solution driven Front-end Developer capable of performing in a highly collaborative work environment.
-I create and break things often and some of them might land here in my github.
+- I am Ganesh Balaji from Sweden, I am a solution-driven Software Developer capable of performing in a highly collaborative work environment.
+I create and break things often and some of them might land here in my GitHub.

 ---